robations/pnpm-vs-auto-peers/README.md

 ls workspace-app1/node_modules/lodash && echo "peer dep was auto installed successfully" ls workspace-app2/node_modules/lodash && echo "peer dep was auto installed successfully"

-# expected to work but not seeing these modules installed
+# expected to work but not seeing these modules installed:

+# ls: workspace-app1/node_modules/lodash: No such file or directory
+# ls: workspace-app2/node_modules/lodash: No such file or directory
 ```